hariharasudhan1/GitOps-at-Scale-Exam-QA/README.md

 19. `How do Application Sets work?` -> Application Sets are generators for Argo CD applications

-20. `If you define “self-heal” for a root application that contains other applications...` -> Self-heal is enabled for both parent and child apps
+20. `If you define “self-heal” for a root application that contains other applications...` -> wrong Self-heal is enabled for both parent and child apps

 21. `How can you combine Application Set Generators?` -> By using a matrix generator